Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the principles and risk-based regulation of other regulated providers of legal services.
-Focus your revision on:
+For SQE1, you are required to understand the principles and risk-based regulation of other regulated providers of legal services, with a focus on the following syllabus points:

 - the main regulatory bodies for barristers, licensed conveyancers, and legal executives